• Skip to primary navigation

 Notes

 • If you have a blender, now is the time to use it!
-If you don’t, a food processor or lots and lots and lots of elbow grease will work too.
+If you don’t, a food processor or whole lot of elbow grease works too.

-• Using dried chickpeas will create an even better flavor than canned but take more time.
-I *highly* suggest ya try with dried chickpeas sometime.
+• Using dried chickpeas creates a better flavor than canned but takes much more time.

 • Leftover hummus will keep in the fridge a week.